joaoalexarruda/fishcatch/README.md

 pip install -r requirements.txt
 ```

-## Streamlit App
+## Streamlit App (EXTRA)

-There is a simple web app that uses the trained model to predict the width of a fish based on the other variables.
+There is a simple web app that uses the trained model to make predictions.
 It's still under development and can be found in the [myapp](./myapp) folder.